top of page

 WHY I SHOOT ON FILM

-I shoot most of my work with a medium format Contax 645 on film.
+I shoot some of my work on film with a Contax 645.
 There’s something about a film image that can never be quite reproduced digitally.
 Film is so forgiving and flattering for skin tones.
 It erases blemishes and focuses on light.
 It has a unique aesthetic quality that speaks to so many of my clients.
 Colours on film are seemingly more subtle and more vibrant at the same time.
 Shadows are deeper, lights are brighter, yet the overall look is somehow infinitely soft.

 ON FILM EVERY SINGLE SHOT IS PRECIOUS

-So I bought my first cameras and for the first time, I could see that same incredible magic in my own images.
+So, I bought my first camera and for the first time, I could see that same incredible magic in my own images.

 The process of shooting on film has been life-changing for me.
 Not just for the look of my final images.
 But for the way I shoot.
-Every digital shoot had me looking down at the preview screen on my camera all the time - and it took me out of the moment every single time.
-With film I can’t do this, and I love how much more present I am because of this.
+Before, every digital shot had me looking down at the preview screen on my camera all the time - and it took me out of the moment every single time.
+With film, I can’t do this, and I love how much more present I am because of this.
+Also with my digital work.

 And while a digital memory card can hold thousands of images at a time, on film every single shot is precious.
 When I create an image setting with you during a shoot, I slow down and intentionally craft each image.
 When I look through the camera, I feel the moment, I am focused entirely on you.
 I see every movement and every flicker of emotion.
 And then I press the shutter exactly when it feels right.

-I am however a hybrid photographer - I have to be here in the north of Europe during the darker months of the year.
-Film loves and needs light!
-I choose the camera and equipment that works best for the moment.
+I, however, need to be realistic.
+As film loves and needs light, while working in the north of Europe during the darker months of the year, I need to choose the camera and equipment that works best for the moment.
 For your wedding I will always bring both my film and digital gear.
 Darker spaces, dance floor action and midnight walks in the moonlight will usually all have me reaching for my digital camera.